 Professor Swaine delivered a preliminary synopsis to the WG at the end of January 2016.
 Following review of this document and WG discussion, including at the ICANN meeting in Marrakech in March 2016, and a subsequent call between the WG and Professor Swaine, Professor Swaine updated his report and provided a Final Memo to the WG in June 2016.
 Subsequently, representatives from various IGOs sent a letter to the GNSO Council commenting on Professor Swaine’s memo in October 2016.

-Based on Professor Swaine’s expert opinion, as documented in his Final Memo, that there is not a uniform rule in international law governing IGO jurisdictional immunity and that the extent and success of an immunity claim in different national courts can vary depending on a number of factors, the WG preliminarily agreed that no change should be made to the Mutual Jurisdiction clause of either the UDRP or the URS.
+Based on Professor Swaine’s expert opinion, as documented in his Final Memo, that there is not a uniform rule in international law governing IGO jurisdictional immunity and that the extent and success of an immunity claim in different national courts can vary depending on a number of factors, as well as concerns about ICANN seeking to deny domain registrants access to related statutory rights, the WG preliminarily agreed that no change should be made to the Mutual Jurisdiction clause of either the UDRP or the URS.
 As the WG nevertheless recognized that IGOs may in some circumstances be able to successfully plead immunity, it went on to consider two options that might address this situation and supplement the UDRP and URS.
 The WG’s agreed text for its preliminary recommendation, the two options under consideration, and further elaboration on the nature of Professor Swaine’s expert views, are set out in fuller detail under Recommendation #4 in Section 2, above.

 The WG’s conclusions on the issue of jurisdictional immunity further reinforces its view that there seems to be no reason to develop a separate dispute resolution process applicable only to IGOs.
 On the related question of whether or not appeals from initial panel decisions should depart from the longstanding rule of appeal to a national court and instead be determined by another form of alternative dispute resolution in the form of arbitration, the WG’s analysis of the available options, including previous documentation on this specific possibility, and its impact on a registrant’s legal rights led it to conclude that its recommendations provide sufficient protection to IGOs while preserving the right to judicial appeal.